codeconscious/days-away/README.md

-# days-away
+# Days Away

-A simply command line application that lists how many days away dates in a CSV file are from today.
-This is a small Haskell practice project.
+This is a small Haskell command line application that lists how many days away dates in a CSV file are from today.

 ## Requirements